East Coast Park: East Coast Seafood Centre

 The East Coast Seafood Centre was opened at the same time as the East Coast Park, with eight restaurants serving seafood.
 Its original name was UDMC Seafood Centre, which was later changed in 2000 to its current name.
 In 2005, the Seafood Centre was upgraded to give it a modernised look.

 Plans for the seafood centre were first announced in July 1977, with five seafood restaurants from Upper East Coast Road.
 The owners of the restaurants were initially unhappy with the offer to move, citing reduced seating and patronage at the new site.
 In response, the Ministry of National Development claimed that with the offer, they were helping them by allowing them to continue business permanently, since the restaurants were then operating on a temporary basis.

 In September 1980, revised plans for the seafood centre were announced, with room for eight seafood restaurants located near the lagoon.
 Eventually, the seafood centre, with space for eight restaurants, was constructed near the swimming lagoon due to frequent complaints by residents in the Upper East Coast Road area over illegal parking by restaurant customers, at a cost of $5 million.
 Tenders for the restaurants were called in February 1985.

 After renovations, the first six restaurants at the seafood centre opened for business in October 1985.
 For these restaurants, the business was generally better than at their old premises, with restaurant owners noting increased takings, and their patrons were also satisfied with the new location.
 However, there was also much unhappiness among restaurant owners and customers over the inconvenience of the seafood centre.
 In 1990, renovations were carried out at the restaurants.
 That same year, all the restaurants at the centre were fined, while two, Golden Lagoon and Jumbo, were suspended for two weeks for violations of health regulations, such as poor hygiene practices.
 Nevertheless, business did not seem to be affected, with a Straits Times reporter noting that they still drew large crowds in the evening.

 Through the rest of the 1980s and 1990s, the restaurants at the centre generally did well, and many tourists patronised them.
-However, by 2015, customer numbers had decreased considerably, with those at Red House Seafood falling by 35 percent in the previous two years.
+However, by 2015, customer numbers had decreased considerably, with those at Red House Seafood falling by 35 per cent in the previous two years.
 In March 2015, Red House Seafood closed, with a landscaped lawn taking its place, and with their leases having expired, two other restaurants, No Signboard Seafood and Fisherman's Village, also closed.